davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

 > You think quality is a common goal<br>
 > That goes to show how little you know

 Developers work hard over the years to cultivate tools and techniques to improve the quality of the construction of their software.
 These tools and techniques are slowly becoming even more useless than they may already be.
-We must adapt, by going all-in, opting-out, or tracking the AI craze to fill the gap as a hand-coding artisan.
+We must adapt by either going all-in, totally opting-out, or finding a middle ground by tracking the AI code-generation craze to fill the gap as a hand-coding artisan.

 <!-- more -->

 <aside style="padding: 0.75rem; background-color: #eee; font-style: italic; font-size: 80%; margin-bottom: 1rem; border: solid thin black; border-radius: 0.25rem;">
-All content on this page was <a href="https://declare-ai.org/1.0.0/none.html">created without any assistance from a Generative AI</a>.
+All content on this page was <a href="https://declare-ai.org/1.0.0/none.html">created without any assistance from a Generative AI</a>
+(including the Graphviz diagrams!).
 My em-dashes are my own.
 I would also respectfully ask that you read it and not have an LLM summarize it.
 </aside>

 ## Software Quality Problems are People Problems

 All techniques for improving the quality of software construction attempt to solve one problem: allow a person to understand the system they are changing so they can safely and correctly make a change to it.
-Techniques either prevent certain classes of bugs (e.g. static typing, code review), or make it easier to manage complexity (e.g. object-orientation)<sup id="back-1"><a href="#1">1</a></sup>.
+Techniques either prevent certain classes of bugs (e.g. static typing, code review, web frameworks), or make it easier to manage complexity (e.g. object-orientation, microservices, function currying)<sup id="back-1"><a href="#1">1</a></sup>.

 <figure>
   <a href="/images/tradprog.png">